Can you provide a home for a hearing dog mum?

-- The opportunity to raise a litter of puppies.
+- The opportunity to raise litters of puppies.

-- Volunteers to live within an hour of our training centre in Saunderton.
+- Volunteers must live within 45 minutes of The Grange, Saunderton.

-- Volunteers who can care for a litter of puppies until they are 8 weeks of age.
+- To allow the brood to give birth in your home, and care for the litter until they are 8 weeks of age.*

-We have a brilliant team who will support you every step of the way.
-You will be given all the training and guidance you need ready for your first litter of puppies, and your allocated breeding scheme supervisor will be there, day or night, to support you through the birth.
+* We have a brilliant team who will support you every step of the way.
+You will be given all the training and guidance you need ready for your first litter of puppies, and your allocated supervisor will be there, day or night, to support you through the birth.

 “It's magical when the puppies are born and then such fun watching as they grow and develop.
 The most rewarding part is seeing them again later when they have grown up and are ready to be trained as working hearing dogs.”